maboerg/Next-neighbours/README.md

 For most arrangements of houses there will be some villagers who do not receive visitors.

 What about the number m of visited houses?
 There is an infinite number of possible arrangements of the n houses.
 So (for n>3) different m will appear in these arrangements.
 It is easy to establish the maximum for m and not so easy to establish the minimum for m.
+In fact, the latter is an open problem (as far as the author knows).